constructor21/peal_web_v2/README.md

 Add Stripe Back
   isolate the css

-The sucess page should be the notifications panel from the tutorial Need to be able to add and delete payments
+The success page should be the notifications panel from the tutorial Need to be able to add, delete, change payments

 Make the repo private
 Add security rules
 Host the website

-<p> If they haven't entered info before it needs to have a welcome message </p>
-<p> Add Stripe here: They need to enter their company name, address & payment info </p>
-<p> If they've already entered it then needs to show a panel with their payment history and ability to add / remove cards </p>

-<p> The billing address sends a cloud function so that when they sign in it shows them all the displays in their area on the locations tab</p>

 Guard the locations route